 While I’m definitely not a fan of dry, itchy skin, most body exfoliators are a little too harsh and only make my sensitive skin woes worse.
 Rather than buying an expensive off-the-shelf exfoliator, I like to whip up my own coffee scrub to tackle the flakes.
 These coffee scrub recipes are made from upcycled coffee grounds, so there’s no need to rush out and buy a lot of supplies.
 And they're chock full of ingredients that help take care of pesky problems like scars, cellulite, and sun damage.

 Coffee Scrub for Scars, Cellulite, and Sun Damage

-Coffee is loaded with vitamins, minerals and antioxidants that help soothe and heal irritated skin.
-And even though we recommend used grounds, they still contain enough nutrients to benefit skin without causing adverse effects.
+Coffee is loaded with vitamins, minerals, and antioxidants [source] that help soothe and heal irritated skin.
+And even though we recommend used grounds, they still contain enough micronutrients to benefit skin without causing adverse effects.